 Why you don’t have to do them like everyone else

-Even though you realize that reels can do a lot of your building your brand and business, you might still be hesitant about creating them.
-When Instagram reels first released, they were flooded with videos of people dancing and pointing and coined as more of a casual and fun outlet within Instagram.
+Even though you realize that reels can do a lot for building your brand and business, you might still be hesitant about creating them.
+When Instagram reels were first released, they were flooded with videos of people dancing and pointing and coined as more of a casual and fun outlet within Instagram.

 While those videos can definitely work and have a place within the platform, not all Instagram reels have to be like that.
-You can do it differently than everyone else and still see results from it.
+You can do it differently and still see results from it.

 Like I say with everything in online business – find what works for you and double down on that.
 Don’t worry about trying to make your videos look like everyone else’s.
-As long as they are well done, intentionally created, and providing some type of value for your audience, you should see results from it.
+As long as they are well done, intentionally created, and provide some type of value for your audience, you should see results from them.

 An easy way to create consistent reels on Canva

 Another common hesitation in creating reels comes with understanding how to create them.
-You can obviously create, edit and publish directly in Instagram, but when you want to spice it up with branded graphics or edit the video a little differently, it can be a little tricky.
+You can obviously create, edit, and publish directly on Instagram, but when you want to spice it up with branded graphics or edit the video a little differently, it can be a little tricky.

 That’s why I started creating mine in Canva.
 After trying a few different routes, it seemed to be the easiest way to create and edit reels, especially when I wanted to be able to add some branded graphics.
 Plus, if you don’t have the ability to add music to your reels, this is a great way to do that.

-Step 1: Create a new design and search for reels.
+Step 1: Create a new design and search for Instagram Reel.

 This will give you a design template formatted for Instagram reels and make it easy to create and edit.